INCREASE IN A/A* GRADES AT BEDFORD!

 This academic excellence was reflected in the achievements of many individual students at Bedford.
 Special mention must go to Tom Draper who gained A* in all 11 of his subjects, a perfect set of results!

 However, success is not just measured in A* and A grades.
-In 2016 the Average Points Score achieved across 8 subjects improved on 2015, with our students achieving an overall average grade of C, which represents a ‘good pass’.
+In 2016 the Average Points Score achieved across 8 subjects improved on 2015, with our students achieving an overall average grade of C-, which represents a ‘good pass’.
 54% of students achieved grade A*-C in both key subjects of English and Maths.
-This is close to the 2015 Bedford High school and national average figures, a real achievement considering that the prior attainment of this year group when they arrived at the school was significantly below national average.
-In 2016 the proportion of students making expected and more than expected progress in both English and Maths has improved.
-For example, 48% of students made MORE THAN expected progress in English, well above the figure achieved by most schools nationally.
+In 2016 the proportion of students making expected and more than expected progress in both English and Maths increased from 2015.
+For example, 47% of students made MORE THAN expected progress in English, well above the figure achieved by most schools nationally.

 We are also proud of the fact that 100% of students achieved passes.
 Every single student left with useful qualifications, even individuals who faced significant challenges or were unable to attend regularly due to difficulties.